The basics of the convert to lines and tones function (EX)

-Introducing [Convert to lines and tones], which is a useful feature of the EX version, which can convert 2D images and 3D models, etc. into line drawings and tone layers.
+Introducing Convert to lines and tones, a useful feature in the EX version which can convert 2D images and 3D models into line drawings and tone layers.

 Composition, size, angle etc. should be firmly decided at this point.

-② With the layer you want to convert in the [Layer] palette selected, click the [Layer] menu > [Convert to lines and tones], or click the [Layer Property] palette > [Extract Line] > [Convert layer to lines and tones].
+2. Select the layer you want to convert in the Layer palette, then tap the Layer menu > Convert to lines and tones, or open the Layer Property palette and select Extract Line > Convert layer to lines and tones.

-③ When the [Convert to lines and tones] dialog box is displayed, select the presets from the pulldown menu and click the [OK] button to convert.
-If the [Preview] box is selected, you can check the before and after of the conversion.
+3. When the Convert to lines and tones dialog box appears, select the presets from the pulldown menu and click the OK button to convert.
+If the Preview box is selected, you can check the before and after of the conversion.

 Left: Convert to lines and tones of non-3D layers such as images vs. Right: Convert to lines and tones of 3D layers